-We have developed a static 2-d version of the modeling algorithm, integrated and deployed it on an unmanned surface vehicle (USV).
+Initial work also integrated and deployed the algorithm on an ASV.
 The system was validated by mapping adaptively a coastal region and demonstrating that the vehicle can quickly explore the environment and subsequently focus on the more “interesting” parts of the field being estimated.
-We performed field validation using a USV over a small area with interesting topography.
+We performed field validation using an ASV over a small area with interesting topography.
 Bathymetry measurements were used for representing the field and the goal was to quickly discover the deepest part of the area of interest, as a surrogate for e.g. the extremal concentration of a pollutant in the environment.

-JHU USV in performing adaptive sampling at the Loch Raven reservoir, MD.
+JHU ASV in performing adaptive sampling at Loch Raven reservoir, MD.